Peckmore/Journey/README.md

 However, there have also been studies into the counter-argument of _"What is usable is beautiful"_, with Tuch et al finding that:

-> "...Tractinsky’s notion ("what is beautiful is usable") can be reversed to a "what is usable is beautiful" effect under certain circumstances." [^usable]
+> "...Tractinskyâ€™s notion ("what is beautiful is usable") can be reversed to a "what is usable is beautiful" effect under certain circumstances." [^usable]

 Hamborg et al explored this counter-argument further and ultimately concluded that both usability and aesthetics are important to the end user experience: